 and gallery.
 Lighthouse painted gold.
 Access to the lantern is by

 an exposed spiral stairway.
-Mike Bash's photo appears at right, an
+Mike Bash's photo appears at right, Bruce Edwards has an

-and a more distant view are available, and Google has a satellite
+excellent closeup, a more distant view is available, and Google has a satellite

 view.
 The lighthouse was prefabricated in New York.
 Gravely endangered